miyamok/epsilonproofchecker/README.md

 Deduction theorem claims that if <code>Γ, A ⊢ B</code> then <code>Γ ⊢ A -> B</code>.
 An interesting aspect of the proof of this theorem is that it actually tells us how to get a proof of <code>Γ ⊢ A -> B</code> from a proof of <code>Γ, A ⊢ B</code>.
 The epsilon proof assitant has a feature of proof transformation, which implements the algorithm in the proof of deduction theorem.

+Deduction theorem holds for all the calculi supported by the proof assistant epsilon.
 ## Usage of the epsilon proof assistant
 The Glasgow Haskell Compiler is prerequisite.
 Get the source code and compile the code in the following way.